In their normal and almost universally used polar aspect, the distinctive features of conic map projections are:

-For illustration purposes, the resulting shape can be wrapped on a cone set atop the mapped sphere, although all important conic projections are not based on true geometric perspective — in other words, the conic surface is always the projection's result, but seldom directly participates in its construction.
+For illustration purposes, any conic map can be wrapped on a cone, although all important conic projections are not based on a simple perspective model — in other words, the conic surface is always the projection's result, but seldom directly participates in its geometric construction.

 Typically, either one or two parallels are chosen to be standard lines; in perspective projections, they define where the cone actually intersects the sphere (the tangent and secant cases, respectively).
 In non-perspective designs, there is no such assurance, although the names tangent and secant are traditionally retained.

-Owing to a simple construction and inherent distortion pattern, conic projections have been widely employed in national or large-scale regional maps of temperate zones — while azimuthal and cylindrical maps are favored for polar and tropical zones, respectively — especially for areas bounded by two moderately close meridians, like Russia or the conterminous United States.
-As a consequence, the ellipsoidal case has been developed for noteworthy conic maps.
+Owing to inherently simple construction and distortion pattern, conic projections have been widely employed in national or large-scale regional maps of temperate zones — while azimuthal and cylindrical maps are favored for polar and tropical zones, respectively — especially for areas bounded by two moderately close meridians, like Russia or the conterminous United States.
+The ellipsoidal case has been developed for noteworthy large-scale conic maps.
 On the other hand, conic projections are seldom appropriate for uninterrupted world maps, with one hemisphere necessarily suffering from much higher distortion than the other.

 The conic constraints are relaxed by pseudoconic (with curved meridians) and polyconic (with nonconcentric parallels) projections; except for a non-strict definition of polyconics, circular parallels are retained.
 Conic and coniclike are among the oldest projections, being the base for Ptolemy's maps (ca. 100 AD).

+Perspective projections correlate corresponding points on globe and map using a set of straight lines with a common origin, by analogy to light rays of geometric perspective.
 Compared with the plane and cylinder, the cone offers more freedom regarding the source and direction of light rays.
 However, perspective conic projections have never been significant.
 They are rarely, if ever, mentioned in cartography textbooks — not even, like the central cylindrical, as a negative example.
-Despite their geometric simplicity, they offer few interesting properties, even when compared with the very common equidistant conic, which is simpler still.
+Despite their geometric simplicity, they offer few interesting properties, even when compared with the very common and still simpler equidistant conic.

-Conventionally, the geometry of perspective conic projections is defined by a line connecting the center of the sphere to the tangency point (or the angular midpoint for the secant case), therefore normal to the mapping surface.
-In the orthographic conic projection, all rays are parallel to that line; in the stereographic, they shoot from the antipodal point; and in the centrographic, from the center of the sphere.
+Conventionally, the geometry of perspective conic projections is defined by a line touching the mapping surface at the tangency point (or the angular midpoint for the secant case).
+In the orthographic conic projection, all rays are parallel to that line and normal to the surface; in the stereographic, they shoot from the antipodal point; and in the centrographic, from the center of the sphere.

 The orthographic conic generalizes both the azimuthal orthographic and Lambert's cylindrical equal-area projections but except in that latter's particular case it is not itself equal-area and its hemisphere opposite the tangent point is restricted to 90° of latitude beyond that point.
 The stereographic conic bridges the gap between the azimuthal stereographic and Carl Braun's stereographic cylindrical, and like the latter, can show the whole world.
 The centrographic, a general case of both the azimuthal gnomonic and the already mentioned central cylindrical projection, is restricted to the same mappable range as the orthographic, but in practice is clipped to little more than one hemisphere.